Human Attention During Localization of Memory Bugs in C Programs: Experimental Design

 \subsection{Study Participants}

-We recruited 11 participants for this study.
-The participants had between 3.5 and 10 years experience programming.
-Five were graduate students and six were undergraduates.
+We recruited 21 participants for this study.
+The participants had between 3 and 13 years of programming experience.
+Eleven were graduate students, nine were undergraduates, and one was a professional software engineer.
+Eight of the graduate students worked in the software engineering industry before coming to graduate school.
+Seven of the undergraduates had professional experience at software engineering internships.
 The undergraduates were recommended as strong C programmers by faculty, though these faculty were not authors of this study and this study was not connected to any coursework (per IRB requirements).
-We compensated participants at the fully-loaded local market rate of US\$100/hr.
+We compensated participants at the fully-loaded local market rate of 100\,USD/hr.